icgc-argo/argo-docs/docs/submitting-clinical-data.md

 ## Signing Off Your Submission
 Once you have reviewed the files in the file preview area, click the **Sign Off Submission** button to submit your clinical data.
-If you have made any updated to data that has already been submitted, you clinical workspace will be placed in a Pending Approval state.
+If you have made any updates to data that has already been submitted, your clinical workspace will be locked in a Pending Approval state.
 A DCC member will review your updates and approve them for submission.
-If there are any issues, your submission will be reopened and the DCC will notify you of any changes needed.
+If there are any issues, your submission will be reopened and the DCC will notify you, via email, of the required changes.

 Once submitted, clinical data will be available on [Donor Data Summary]() from your [Program Dashboard](/docs/submitted-data).